This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Breeding Patterns and Nest Construction

-These expert builders begin texas bird breeding in April, weaving their homes 5-15 feet high using thorny twigs and soft moss.
+These clever builders kick off texas bird breeding in April, weaving nests 5-15 feet high with thorny twigs and soft moss—talk about DIY experts.

 Diet and Foraging Behavior

-- Bird eggs, nestlings, and small rodents for protein
+- Bird eggs and small rodents for extra protein.

 Hummingbirds: Texas’ Tiniest Green Visitors